ccswbs/UoGd7-Training/grad_studies_guide.md

 ## How to add a new program page

-Go to Structure / Taxonomy / Tags to add a new keyword for the program (e.g. New Program) Go to Add content and create a basic page.
+1. Go to Structure / Taxonomy / Tags to add a new keyword for the program (e.g. New Program)
+2. Go to Add content and create a basic page.
 Give it a title that matches the new keyword you just added (i.e. New Program).
 Fill in content as usual.
-Under Keyword, select the keyword you just created (i.e. New Program).
+3. Under Keywords, select the keyword you just created (i.e. New Program).
 Save.

 ## How to add a person to the program page